 When you purchase a home you make a mental judgment about how long you plan to live there.
 If the time frame is relatively short, e.g., less than 5 years, it normally doesn’t make sense to purchase.
 But sometimes our mental judgments are wrong, or life circumstances force us to move away unexpectedly.
 It might be because of a job loss, a big promotion, or a family emergency, but suddenly you find yourself with a home that you either need to get sell or find a way to rent it out.

-How to Rent Your House When You Move Out of State
+Renting Out Your House When You Move to Another State

 If you have had your home on the market with a realtor but haven’t had any acceptable offers, that same realtor can usually help you advertise the home for rent.
 Most real estate agencies will help prospective buyers find homes to rent in an area they want to live in while they save up a down payment or get comfortable with the area.
 You can expect to pay a fee to the realtor of 1 month’s rent for a 12 month lease that they set up for you.
 Some agencies will also handle all of the property management for you: accepting rent checks, scheduling maintenance, and so on.

 Alternatively you can hire a property management company to do all the work for you.
 This option is similar to using your real estate agency except that property management companies exist only to rent out property for property owners.
 Real estate agencies really would rather sell a home and may not do as good of a job finding you a renter.
 The property management company’s fee is usually a percentage of the total rent each month (ranging from 8% to 12%) plus all or part of the first month’s rent.